opensearch-project/documentation-website/_benchmark/user-guide/understanding-results.md

 Results from OpenSearch Benchmark are stored in-memory or in an external metric store.

 When stored in-memory, results can be found in the `/.benchmark/benchmarks/test_executions/<test_execution_id>` directory.
-Results are named based off of the `test_execution_id` given to the workload test during its last run.
+Results are named based off of the `test_execution_id` given to the workload test during its most recent run.

 While [running a test](https://opensearch.org/docs/latest/benchmark/reference/commands/execute-test/#general-settings), you can customize where the results are stored using any combination of the following command flags: